papermoonio/papermoonio.github.io/papermoon-docs/style-guide/key-resources/templates/wormhole/build-pages.md

 ## Introduction

 The Wormhole Docs use Build as the section for how-to guide related content.
 Build pages are structured to implement the [How-to guide](https://diataxis.fr/how-to-guides/){target=\_blank} Diataxis documentation form and the [How-to guide](https://www.thegooddocsproject.dev/template/how-to){target=\_blank} The Good Docs Project content type.
-The following sections use task to refer to the objective the user wants to acheive by using the how-to guide.
+The following sections use tasks to refer to the objective the user wants to achieve by using the how-to guide.

 ## Purpose of Build Pages